TKLeone/config/README.md

 choco install ripgrep *or*<br>
 winget install BurntSushi.ripgrep.MSVC

-If there exists a current nvim directory, replace it in appdata directory with updated one from repo.<br><br>
+If there exists a current nvim folder, replace it in appdata directory with updated one from repo.<br><br>
 May have to go in config files and :so them all to update.<br><br>
 May have to Update/Sync plugins in Lazy.<br>
   You do this by using the command :Lazy then press "U" or "S" <br><br>